TVR 13100: Media Writing

 - USDA National Agricultural Library: National Invasive Species Information Center: entry on the Emeral Ash Borer

-- Agos Search (search on the front page of the library's website) Searches our catalog and databases.
+- Books: ARGOS (search on the front page of the library's website) Searches our catalog and databases.
 To limit to books that the library owns, choose Catalog from the Search Scope drop-down.

 - Books not in IC Library: WorldCat via FirstSearch If we don't have a book we can borrow it from Interlibrary Loan.
 Find books we don't own through WorldCat.